programinglive/programinglive.github.io/index.md

 committed to contributing to the advancement of computer science in Indonesia.

 ## What We Do?
-We develop open-source applications that can inspire new programmers to be creative.
+We develop open-source applications that inspire new programmers to be creative.
+Additionally, we create programming tutorials to help individuals learn and grow in their coding journey.
 ## What Problem We Solve?
 We help newcomers get started and stay motivated to keep coding.